MicrosoftDocs/Viva/Viva/engage/yammer-produce-live-events-from-your-device-coming-soon.md

 > Additionally, live events for up to 100,000 attendees can be requested through the [Microsoft 365 live events assistance program](https://resources.techcommunity.microsoft.com/live-events/assistance/).
 The team will assess each request and work with you to determine options that may be available.
 [Learn more.](https://aka.ms/Stream/Blog/LiveEventOptions)

-## What is new about Yammer live events?
+## What is new about Viva Engage live events?

-Live events produced using Teams can now be scheduled and viewed in Yammer!
+Live events produced using Teams can now be scheduled and viewed in Viva Engage!
 This is one of the largest customer asks we have and we're excited to release this new functionality.

 ## Benefits

-- Schedule live events directly within Yammer (takes less than 30 seconds end-to-end).
+- Schedule live events directly within Viva Engage (takes less than 30 seconds end-to-end).
-- Attendees can view a Teams produced event in Yammer (for all events scheduled from Yammer).
+- Attendees can view a Teams produced event in Viva Engage (for all events scheduled from Viva Engage).
 - Use Teams to produce your live event—without an external app or device!
 - Get access to all the analytics available from Microsoft Stream.
-- Question and Answer + regular Yammer events feed is available.
+- Question and Answer + regular Viva Engage events feed is available.
 - All events are stored in Stream (and are searchable there, like any other live event).

 For the full list of features, see [Overview of live events](yammer-live-events.md).

 ## FAQ

-### How can I use Teams to produce an event in Yammer?
+### How can I use Teams to produce an event in Viva Engage?

 1. Schedule the event.

-2. Share the event from Yammer.
+2. Share the event from Viva Engage.

    ![Screenshot showing shareing the event.](../media/yam-live-event-share-screen.png)